 The final report of the ISRO project is out.
-It discusses progress made, at the proof-of-principle level, in capitalising on OSN, a promising technology that will use membrane nanofiltration to recycle organic solutions in industrial processes; sets out the challenges of scaling up the technology; and sketches out how these can be overcome.
+It discusses progress made in capitalising on Organic Solvent Nanofiltration (OSN), a promising technology that will use membrane nanofiltration to recycle organic solutions in industrial processes, It also sets out the challenges of scaling up the technology and sketches out how these can be overcome.

 Although a proof-of-principle was demonstrated through the use of spiral-wound elements in the EEMBAR project, the difference between small-scale experiments and an actual pilot has been highlighted by the tests in the ISRO project.
 It is likely that the challenges here arose from the specific nature of the vegetable oils involved, from the relatively high oil concentrations the membrane will have to handle, and from the impact on mass transfer.
 The project team is confident that that these challenges can be addressed, in part through design changes and more pilot testing.

 Two case studies

 The project was based around two case studies.
 In the first, OSN was integrated into the distillation process at Bunge Loders Croklaan (BLC), a producer of specialty oils and fats, the aim being to considerably reduce the amount of energy required to recover acetone.
 In the second, at TUSTI, a high-tech plastic-recycling company, plastic-cleaning solvent was recovered so that it could be reused and so that biodiesel could be produced from residual flows.

 Both studies compared polymeric (spiral wound) and ceramic membranes, both at the lab and pilot scales.

 At TUSTI, the company’s cleaning liquid was used to test both the ceramic and the polymeric membranes on a pilot scale, and it was found that membranes of neither type were fouled.
 That said, while reusing the TUSTI liquid did prove to be economically viable at lower oil concentrations, it turned out that, at higher concentrations, separation was less efficient.